 Our little guy loves playing with his firetrucks, LEGO vehicles, and my husband’s Matchbox cars from when he was a kid!

-6. Art Materials
+6. Art and craft materials

 Art materials are great open-ended toys for all kids, from toddlers to teens.
 Things like colored pencils, crayons, markers, washable paints, construction paper, cardboard, glue, and glitter can be used to create pretty much anything.
-Chalkboards, dry-erase boards, and easels are great for doodling as well as pretend play, like taking restaurant orders or playing school.
+Chalkboards, dry-erase boards, and kids easels are great for doodling as well as pretend play, like taking restaurant orders or playing school.

-These natural bath crayons are also a big hit in our house!
+Our oldest, who is now 6, has also been loving these step-by-step drawing books from Usborne, and these natural bath crayons are also a big hit in our house!

-7. Sensory Toys
+7. Sensory toys